domRiddle/ASF/Logging.md

 ## Chat logging

 ASF includes extended support for chat logging by not only recording all received/sent messages on `Trace` logging level, but also exposing extra info related to them in **[event properties](https://github.com/NLog/NLog/wiki/EventProperties-Layout-Renderer)**.
+This is because we need to handle chat messages as commands anyway, so it doesn't cost us anything to log those events in order to make it possible for you to add extra logic (such as making ASF your personal Steam chatting archive).

 ### Event properties